-It is rightly said, that “The future belongs to those that see external threats before they become obvious to others”.
-The immediate challenge for the survival of many organisations during the current time is how to recognise, prioritise, and adapt to the range of real external threats that now impact competitive advantage.
+I t is rightly said, that “The future belongs to those that see external threats before they become obvious to others”.
+The immediate challenge for the survival of many organizations during the current time is how to recognize, prioritize, and adapt to the range of real external threats that now impact competitive advantage.

 Actively monitoring external threats is not a new concept in the business landscape, rather its use cases are available around us for ages.
 In the world of sport, scouts are employed to spot precocious talent as well as monitor their rivals at a deeply technical level.
 A merchant shipping captain has a team not only to keep an eye on the internal instrumentation and numbers but also to keep a 24 x 7 eye on the horizon for danger.
 Risk assessment is deeply engrained in all military leaders.
 Governments have their “eyes and ears” on the ground in countries around the world.

 Despite that, many leading organizations are still caught out by surprise.
 They often believe they “know everything there is to know” about their market and competitive landscape.
 A trained MI/CI professional knows this is not possible.
 Markets are dynamic and subject to constant change by external forces.
 An insight analyst cannot hope to enjoy 20/20 foresight.
 Yet the analyst is increasingly expected to create an “early warning” for business leaders to assess opportunities as well as mitigate risk.